 Atlantic is a somewhat small city located in the state of Iowa.
 With a population of 6,833 people and two constituent neighborhoods, Atlantic is the 56th largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Atlantic is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Atlantic is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Atlantic is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Atlantic who work in sales jobs (15.77%), management occupations (9.12%), and office and administrative support (8.71%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Atlantic has relatively fewer families with younger children, and/or college students.
 Combined, this makes Atlantic a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.